Back to Blog

 • Hold monthly family meetings (even virtual) to discuss care status

-• Use objective data from wellness calls and monitoring to guide decisions
+• Use objective data from wellness calls and monitoring to guide decisions rather than relying on differing impressions

-• Respect that different family members have different capacities
+• Respect that different family members have different capacities — someone working three jobs cannot contribute the same hours as a semi-retired sibling

 Documentation and Tracking